 If warts on your feet hurt or cause embarrassment, you should meet with a podiatrist to discuss your treatment options.
-Podiatrists Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; Danny Gomez, DPM, FACFAS; and Edward Costa, DPM provide medical procedures to destroy your warts much faster than store-bought options ever could.
+Podiatrists Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS provide medical procedures to destroy your warts much faster than store-bought options ever could.
 The specialists at Complete Foot and Ankle offer cryotherapy, strong salicylic acid peels, and other treatments to rid you of your undesirable condition.
 Schedule an appointment at the Ridgewood or Garfield, New Jersey, location by calling the office or using the online scheduler.

 Warts Q & A